Anbernic: RGXX lineup

-Identified by the inclusion of "XX" in their model name, this line of Anbernic handhelds are powered by the same Allwinner H700 chipset.
+Identified by the inclusion of "XX" in their model name, this line of Anbernic handhelds is powered by the same Allwinner H700 chipset.
 Beginning with the RG35XX Plus, these devices are relatively cheap (35-70 euro) and low-powered compared to other emulation handhelds.
 Emulation ability tops out at PS1, with most N64 games and Dreamcast games playable at full-speed.

 The only difference in these handhelds are available controls and form factor.
 For example the 35XXSP is a clamshell device with no analog sticks, while the 35XXH is a horizontal handheld with sticks.

 Custom firmware is usually compatible across the entire lineup.
 Sometimes this may require a small update from the firmware developers.